OctHe/ICE/Network/README.md

 ## Clash

 clash is a tunnel in Go.
-Download it in OpenSUSE with
+Download it in openSUSE with

     sudo zypper in clash